Data Sharing with Endogenous Choices over Differential Privacy Levels: Introduction

-\paragraph{Summary of contributions} Our contributions are as follows: \begin{itemize} \item In Section~\ref{sec:model}, we introduce a new model of decentralized data sharing under differential privacy.
-Our setting differs from standard coalition formation games along two dimensions: i) on top of choosing whether to participate in a coalition (and with whom), our players must also decide on an endogenous privacy parameter; and ii) we adapt Nash-style stability notions for coalition games to settings with endogenous privacy choices.
-We introduce two notions of stability in our setting that differ in i) whether players take into account the impact of an entry in the coalition on their choice of privacy parameters and ii) whether players in the coalition can oppose the entry of a player from outside the coalition.
-We also introduce different regimes of privacy costs that correspond to different observation and attack models. \item In Section~\ref{sec:baseline}, we study a baseline setting where a fully centralized designer controls both i) who participates in the coalition and ii) what privacy parameter $\epsilon$ is to be used by each participant, and maximizes social welfare (or equivalently minimizes social cost).
-We fully characterize i) the social cost and ii) the accuracy (measured by variance) of the final estimate computed by the \textit{socially optimal} coalition, across different regimes of privacy costs. \item In Section~\ref{sec:autonomous}, we provide a detailed analysis of the setting where players act in a fully decentralized fashion across different regimes of privacy costs and form \textit{stable} coalitions consistent with our two definitions of stability.
-Beyond this, we also provide basic insights on what the equilibrium coalitions look like (under different notions of stability), and when they are/are not well-behaved given the parameters of the problem. \item Finally, in Section~\ref{sec:pos}, we provide a comparative analysis between the fully decentralized setting and the centralized baseline setting which involves characterizing the ``Price of Stability'' both in terms of social cost and variance.
-In particular, we highlight that i) the regimes of privacy costs, where the social cost and variance improvements (over no data sharing) are non-trivial, varies greatly between the two settings; and ii) even in cost regimes where both settings offer non-trivial improvements, a significant efficiency gap still persists. \end{itemize}
+\textbf{Summary of contributions.} We summarize our main contributions below: \begin{itemize} \item In Section~\ref{sec:model}, we introduce a new model of decentralized data sharing through coalition formation under differential privacy.
+Our setting differs from standard coalition formation games because on top of choosing whether to participate in a coalition, our players must also decide on an endogenous privacy level.
+A central element to our model is that we introduce and reason across different regimes of privacy costs that correspond to different observation and attack models in differential privacy.
+One of our most important contributions is understanding how the specific privacy regime affects coalition formation under different levels of decentralization.
+To the best of our knowledge, we are the first to introduce such considerations regarding the privacy regime to the economics of data sharing literature. \item In Section~\ref{sec:baseline}, we study a baseline setting where a fully centralized designer controls both i) who participates in the coalition and ii) what privacy level is to be used by each participant, and minimizes social cost (equivalent to maximizing social welfare).
+We fully characterize i) the social cost and ii) the accuracy (measured by variance) of the final estimate computed by the \textit{socially optimal} coalition, across all privacy cost regimes, in particular, identifying regimes where it achieves non-trivial improvements across both metrics. \item In Section~\ref{sec:autonomous}, we provide a detailed analysis of the setting where players act in a fully decentralized fashion and form \textit{stable} coalitions.
+Here, players make simultaneous decisions across two dimensions: i) whether they want to participate in the coalition but also ii) what privacy level to add to their own data.
+Beyond characterizing the properties of the \textit{optimal stable} coalition and the best-case social cost and estimator accuracy achievable in this setting, we also provide insights on what stable coalitions look like (under different notions of stability), and when they are well-behaved given the parameters of the problem. \item In Section~\ref{sec:partial}, we consider a natural intermediate or hybrid mechanism of data sharing where the privacy level is imposed centrally (for example by an central designer or by a joint optimization by the coalition itself), but players still decide whether they want to participate in the coalition (hence, partially decentralized).
+Importantly, this allows us to separate the impact of players' i) autonomy of participation decisions and ii) autonomy in the choice of privacy level on social cost and accuracy of the final estimate. \item Finally, in Section~\ref{sec:pos}, we provide a detailed comparative analysis across all $3$ mechanisms.
+First, we characterize the ``Price of Stability'' between the fully decentralized mechanism and the centralized baseline mechanism in terms of social cost and variance; we highlight that i) the regimes of privacy costs, where the social cost and accuracy improvements (over no data sharing) are non-trivial, varies greatly between the two settings; and ii) even in cost regimes where both settings offer non-trivial improvements, a significant efficiency gap still persists.
+However, surprisingly, the partially decentralized mechanism is found to recover (up to constant factors) the optimal social cost and estimator accuracy achieved by the baseline mechanism across all privacy cost regimes.
+The central insight is that \emph{efficiency gaps arise not due to agency in participation decisions but because of how players selfishly pick their privacy levels}.
+Selfish players over-focus on their own privacy costs, not accounting for the \emph{joint impact} of their choice of privacy levels on the accuracy of the shared estimator. \end{itemize}